Last Updated on

 - 2 tablespoons cornstarch

-- Whisk the cornstarch with a few tablespoons of water, add to the boiling sauce while continuously stirring and let boil for 1 minute until the sauce thickens slightly.
+- Whisk the cornstarch with a few tablespoons of cold water, add to the boiling sauce while stirring continuously and let boil for 1 minute until the sauce thickens slightly.

 - Serve immediately.